19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/New Player Character Creation.md

 # New Player Character Creation

 A Player Character is referred to as a PC.
-All other characters (non-player characters) are NPCs.
+All other characters are Non-Player Characters (NPCs).

-Make a copy of the [Base Character Sheet](Characters/Base%20Character%20Sheet.md) to fill out.
+Make a copy of the [Base Character Sheet](Characters/Base%20Character%20Sheet.md) to fill out as you go.
-*For those proficient with obsidian, you may prefer a [Base Character Folder](Characters/Base%20Character%20Folder/Characters%20Index.md)*.

 ## Ability Scores